Poolitzer/poolitzer.github.io/_pages/methods.md

 ---
 Dreamgraphs aim is to give foreign developern a nice way to work with Telegraph.
 Therefore, we didn't rename anything from the API.
 You can have a look at the documentation of Telegraph [here](http://telegra.ph/api) and don't need to think about any differences.

 We split all the methods up in some nice categorys.
-That resulted in only 4 real methods, all other "methods" are attributes to different classes.
-May sound complicate, but will speed up your developing, believe us.
+That resulted in only 4 real methods, all other "methods" which would otherwise require the access token are attributes to the account class.
+These attributes often have attributes for themself.
+All of them return one of the listed objects.
+May sound complicated, but will speed up your developing, believe us.

 ## Methods